§ Self modifying code for function calls: Look ma, I don't need a stack!

 I leant of this from TAOCP, volume 1.

-Knuth shows this off once he introduces MIXAL
+Knuth shows this off once he introduces MIXAL, his fantasy

 aseembly language in which TAOCP programs are written.